Women of Salerno: Studies and methodologies

-The women of Salerno were free to talk about sexual topics without moralisms or religious conditionings, in addition, their writings were some of the firsts to talk about menstruations.
+The women of Salerno were free to talk about sexual topics without moralisms or religious conditioning.
+In addition, their writings were some of the first to talk about menstruation.

-During early years of 1000s, people were already talking about fundamentals modern values as prevention and healthy eating as a base for medical treatments.
-Mulieres Salernitanae preferred treatments like aromatized baths, therapies with herbs and massages, and there is no traces in their history of prayers or other sovrannatural methods in order to treat diseases.
+During the early years of the 1000s, people were already talking about fundamental modern values, such as prevention and healthy eating, as a base for medical treatments.
+The Mulieres Salernitanae preferred treatments like aromatized baths, therapies with herbs and massages, and there are no traces in their history of prayers or other supernatural methods in order to treat diseases.

-Generally, Trotula's and the other women's writings were the first studies on female body in medicine.
+Generally, Trota's and the other women's writings were the first studies on the female body in medicine.

-Fundamental for them was the history of the patient, in order to identify the right therapy, reading their works shows that they were not only deep acquaintances of the female body, but also had a high knowledge of plants and the benefits of herbs.
-They were innovative in many respects, considered prevention fundamental, proposed unusual methods for the time, stressed the importance of hygiene, a balanced diet, physical activity, their advices included baths and massages, decoctions, bloodletting.
-They had no fear of revealing truths never told and to solve problems never solved, their lessons were taught to us with extreme naturalness of sexuality, contraception using a simple language accessible to all.
+Fundamental for them was the history of the patient, in order to identify the right therapy.
+Reading their works shows that they were not only deeply acquainted with the female body, but also had a high knowledge of plants and the benefits of herbs.
+They were innovative in many respects, considered prevention fundamental, proposed unusual methods for the time, stressed the importance of hygiene, a balanced diet, physical activity, their advice included baths and massages, decoctions, bloodletting.
+They had no fear of revealing truths never told and to solve problems never solved, their lessons were taught with extreme naturalness of sexuality, contraception using a simple language accessible to all.
 Their students were able to differentiate between typhoid and malaria, they could calculate fever temperatures and estimate recovery times, and they could treat complex wounds with appreciable chances of success.

 Allegations of witchcraft

-About the mulieres salernitanae there were also many rumours : as an example Arnaldo da Villanova, Spanish scientist, explained that women of Salerno drank mysterious potions during gestation and for this reason women grew aberrant, accompanying the recitation of the Pater noster with a mysterious magic formula:
+There were also many rumours about the mulieres salernitanae: as an example, Arnaldo da Villanova, a Spanish scientist, explained that women of Salerno drank mysterious potions during gestation and for this reason women grew aberrant, accompanying the recitation of the Pater noster with a mysterious magic formula:

-These rumors were born due to the fact that, although the wealth and intellectual openness of the city of Salerno, early medieval era represented also the start of prejudice towards women and theory of feminine inferiority.
+These rumors were born due to the fact that, despite the wealth and intellectual openness of the city of Salerno, the early medieval era also represented the start of prejudice towards women and the theory of feminine inferiority.
 Jules Michelet (1862) stated that “the only doctor of the people, for a thousand years, was the Witch”.

 Despite these rumors of discredit, however, their fame grew, not only in Italy but also beyond the Alps.